• Skip to primary navigation

 How to peel the peaches easily

-3. Now it’s time to “shock” the peaches.
-Remove them from the boiling water (I use a slotted spoon) and transfer them immediately to a bowl of iced water.
-Wait until they have cooled.
+3. Now, “shock” the peaches by removing them from the boiling water (I use a slotted spoon) and placing them in a bowl of ice water.
+Allow them to cool completely.

-4. At this point, remove the fruit from the bowl and wipe it off with a paper napkin.
-Take a sharp knife and make X-shaped incisions at the bottom of each peach.
-Peel the fruit.
+4. Now, take the fruit out of the bowl and pat it dry with a paper napkin.
+Using a sharp knife, make X-shaped incisions at the bottom of each peach, then peel the fruit.

-• Don’t cut back on the sugar.
-It’s important for the fruit preserves thickness too.
+• Don’t cut back on sugar.
+It’s essential for achieving the perfect consistency in your fruit preserves.

-• I always peel peaches for this recipe.
-But you can also use unpeeled fruit.
-The skin contains a lot of fiber and nutrients.
-In this case, it’s better to blend everything for a more homogeneous consistency.
+• I always peel the peaches for this recipe.
+However, you can also use unpeeled fruit.
+The skin contains valuable fiber and nutrients.
+In that case, I recommend blending everything for a smoother texture.

-• Do not cook the fruit over very high heat, as this may cause it to turn brown.
+• Avoid cooking the fruit on very high heat, as it may cause browning.

 The best peach jam combinations

-• Smooth peach jam: blend it with an immersion blender
+1. Smooth peach jam: Blend it with an immersion blender.

 Ingredients

-• 2 pounds (1 kg) ripe peaches or nectarines
+• 1kg (2 pounds) ripe peaches or nectarines

 • juice and zest of half a lemon